-Steve Elfman is the former president of Network Operations and Wholesale at Sprint, having had responsibility for Product, Technology Development, Network, Wholesale Operations, Value Added Services, Procurement & Real Estate and Digital.
-Under his leadership, the organization was responsible for the award-winning devices and innovative approach to service and network operations and development.
-A proven leader and innovator in wireless technology, Elfman has a wealth of expertise in wireless applications and Internet business models.
-This experience is especially valuable and has helped Sprint create a more open environment to enable wireless data services for consumers, businesses and the machine to machine (M2M) markets.
-Elfman joined the Sprint senior leadership team in May 2008 from mobile data technology services company Infospace where he was executive vice president of Infospace Mobile, then president and chief operating officer of Motricity following the acquisition of Infospace mobile.
-He also has held leadership positions at Terabeam, as executive vice president of operations, and AT&T Wireless, where he was chief information officer.
-Elfman was the CIO at GE Capital (Fleet Services Company) as well as head of IT at 3M Company for International Operations.
-Elfman graduated from the University of Western Ontario in Canada with a degree in Computer Science and Business.
-He currently serves on the board of Goodman Networks and Affirmed Networks and previously served on the Competitor Carrier Association, Bethany College and Clearwire boards.
+Steve is the former president of Network Operations and Wholesale at Sprint, having had responsibility for Product, Technology Development, Network, Wholesale Operations, Value Added Services, Procurement & Real Estate and Digital.
+A proven leader and innovator in wireless technology, his expertise in wireless applications and Internet business models helped Sprint create a more open environment, enabling wireless data services for consumers, businesses and the machine to machine (M2M) markets.
+Steve joined the Sprint senior leadership team in May 2008.
+Prior to that, he was EVP of Infospace Mobile and upon the acquisition by Motricity, he was appointed President and COO.
+He has also held leadership positions including EVP of Operations at Terabeam, CIO at AT&T Wireless and GE Capital – a fleet services company, and Head of IT for International Operations at 3M Company.
+He graduated from the University of Western Ontario in Canada with a degree in Computer Science and Business and currently serves on the board of Syntonic Limited.

-Greg has more than 30-years of wireless communications experience and is currently Chief Executive Officer and President of Ertek Inc. Ertek provides antenna technology to the wireless industry, including high performance, low cost RFID Tag antennas.
-He also serves on the Board of Advisors at Across Techs, LLC.
-Greg has served in a series of senior management positions during a 13-year career with AirTouch's wireless communications operations, prior to its acquisition by Vodafone and merger with Verizon Wireless in 2000.
-As Vice President-Network Services, he directed the engineering and operations of the company’s cellular systems in the eastern United States.
-Earlier, Greg held managerial positions with Motorola and Martin Marietta.
-He received a B.S. and M.S. in Electrical Engineering from Ohio University.
+Greg has more than 30-years of wireless communications experience.
+He has served in a series of senior management positions during his 13-year career with AirTouch Communications, prior to its acquisition by Vodafone and merger with Verizon Wireless in 2000.
+As Senior Vice President-Network Services, he directed the expansion, engineering and operations of the company’s cellular systems in the eastern United States.
+Greg also held the position of Executive Director Strategic Global Technologies at the world headquarters in Northern California.
+Earlier, he held managerial positions with Motorola and Martin Marietta.
+Recently Greg was President and Chief Executive Officer of the start-up Ertek Inc. The Company provides antenna technology to the wireless industry, focusing on high performance, low cost RFID Tag antennas.
+Greg received both a Bachelor’s and Master’s Degree in Electrical Engineering from Ohio University.